nrwl/nx/docs/node/guides/configuration.md

 **Outputs**

-The `outputs` property lists the folders the executor will create files in.
+The `outputs` property lists the folders the executor creates files in.
 The property is optional.
-If not provided, Nx will assume it is `dist/libs/mylib`.
+If not provided, Nx assumes it is `dist/libs/mylib`.

 ```json
 {